-In some cases we may increase the value of a student's scholarship for those who are expected to live in higher cost resident hall rooms.
-If you have questions, please contact our office at 301.314.8377 or email sfa@email@example.com.
+In some cases, we may increase the value of a student's scholarship for those who are expected to live in higher-cost resident hall rooms.
+If you have questions, please contact our office at 301.314.8377 or email email@example.com.

 Partial Banneker/Key Award amount:

-The 2021-2022 Partial Banneker/Key Scholarship value for Maryland residents and non-residents is broken down as follows:
+The estimated 2023-2024 Partial Banneker/Key Scholarship value for Maryland residents and non-residents is broken down as follows:

 Refunds will not be available until the student has registered for a minimum of 12 credits (waitlisted courses do not count), and all university charges incurred on their student account have been paid.
 Every effort will be made to have refunds available during the first week of classes, however, the student should make alternate arrangements to purchase books or pay rent if necessary.
 The initial refund received at the beginning of the semester includes the funds for the book allowance.

-Each academic year, OSFA will notify the student of the type(s) of scholarships they are receiving and the amount disbursed from each account fund.
+Each academic year, OSFA will notify the student of the type(s) of scholarships they receive and the amount disbursed from each account fund.
 For information regarding the availability of refunds, please refer to the current schedule of classes, or refer to the OSFA website.

 OSFA reserves the right to modify financial assistance at any time.
 Each aid program is unique and has different eligibility requirements, which may change over time.

-A student who fully withdraws and receives a refund for tuition, mandatory fees, room or board may have their scholarship adjusted during the semester of the withdrawal.
-A student who partially withdraws (drops a class with a W) will not receive a scholarship adjustment during the semester of the partial withdrawal as long as they attempted full-time status.
+A student who fully withdraws and receives a refund for tuition, mandatory fees, housing or food may have their scholarship adjusted during the semester of the withdrawal.
+A student who partially withdraws (drops a class with a W) will not receive a scholarship adjustment during the semester of the partial withdrawal as long as they attempt full-time status.

 To maintain scholarship eligibility, the student that partially or fully withdraws from the fall or spring semester(s) is still required to successfully complete 30 credits per academic year.

 If a student plans to participate in a university-sponsored Study Abroad Program, Co-op or any other non-standard academic program, they must obtain prior approval from their program advisor and submit that approval to OSFA.
 With prior approval, the student may receive the Banneker/Key Scholarship during the university-sponsored Study Abroad Program.
-For approved Co-op programs, the student may defer receipt of the Banneker/Key Scholarship.
-Please be advised that if for any reason, the student does not comply with program requirements, the scholarship may be canceled.
+The student may defer receipt of the Banneker/Key Scholarship for approved Co-op programs.
+Please be advised that if the student does not comply with program requirements, for any reason, the scholarship may be canceled.